MapSurferNET/MapSurfer.NET-Docs/usermanual/expressions/index.md

 ------------- | ------------- | -------------
 ||, or  | The operator performs a logical-OR of its bool expressions.  | first_expression || second_expression
 &&, and  | The operator performs a logical-AND of its bool expressions.  | first_expression && second_expression
+!, not | The unary negation operator is a logical operator that negates its operand. | !expression

 ### Comparison Operators